 <head> section of your HTML pages.

-You can define a fallback page if no page is available for the audience you’re targetting.
+You can define a fallback page for when no page is available for the audience you're targeting.
 This is done using the

 The best way to explain the best practices for the

 hreflang attribute is using the example mentioned above with the English website targeting users in the US, Canada, and the UK.